r4d1n/photographyistechnology/_posts/2015-09-19-disco-night.md

 <img src="/assets/2015/09/cafe-text.jpg" alt="Disco Night Sept 11 by Peter Van Agtmael" />
 </figure>

-Van Agtmael seems to seek, if not good a reason for this suffering, then a keen record of it that implores us to ask: Why?
+Van Agtmael has created a keen record of the American response to 9/11 that implores us to ask: Why?
 What was this all for?